 For example, some customers may have recently received a text message indicating that they won a $1,000 Best Buy gift card.
 It prompted customers to visit a third-party site set-up to look like our brands.
 This message did not originate from Best Buy or Geek Squad and was not a result of a breach of our customer information.

 Please note: customers do have the option of signing up for daily e-mail and Twitter alerts through BestBuy.com.
-Additional newsletters may be offered from time to time, but all promotions related to those newsletter subscriptions will be advertised on BestBuy.com, in our weekly newspaper insert, or on signage at our retail stores.
+Additional newsletters may be offered from time to time, but all promotions related to those newsletter subscriptions will be advertised on BestBuy.com, or on signage at our retail stores.

 When posting on social networking sites, like Facebook and Twitter, only share personal information that you are comfortable having in the public domain.
 Remember to restrict access to your page and/or profile by adjusting your account’s security settings whenever possible.